moskomule/moskomule.github.io/content/en/home/about.md

 ### News

+* My research proposal has been accepted in JSPS's travel grant.
 * My research proposals have been accepted by Microsoft Research Asia, and RIISE at UTokyo.
 * We organized a NeurIPS meetup and Women in ML in Japan: https://neuripsmeetupjapan.github.io.
 * Our paper "Decomposing Normal and Abnormal Features of Medical Images for Content-based Image Retrieval" is accepted at ML4H 2020.